 Leaving your job.
 Going global.
 Buying or selling a business.
 Going public.
 IPO.

 Wilson L. White is a results-oriented leader with nearly 20 years of experience in technology as a software developer, a patent lawyer and more recently as the global head of government affairs and public policy for several of Google's core business units.
 As an executive member of the policy team at Google, he has a broad set of leadership responsibilities, including: managing a global team responsible for government affairs and public policy strategy for the company’s core businesses; developing and executing Google’s advocacy initiatives on artificial intelligence, privacy and security, competition, broadband access, financial inclusion, intellectual property and content policy and other issue areas; and advising senior product and business leadership on public policy implications of the company’s product decisions.

 In addition to his work at Google, he is a faculty member with the Maryland Technology Enterprise Institute at the University of Maryland.
-He teach courses on the legal aspects of entrepreneurship for the Master of Professional Studies in Technology Entrepreneurship and in the undergraduate program.
+He teach courses on the legal aspects of entrepreneurship for the Master of Professional Studies in Technology Entrepreneurship and Corporate Innovation and in the undergraduate program.